alex-kalinin/alex-kalinin.github.io/_posts/2018-08-18-using-docker-image-recognition-workshop-spark-bigdl.md

 2. Transfer - Flowers - Analytics Zoo.ipynb
 ```

-Open each notebook and follow the instructions.
+Open each notebook and follow the instructions. **Important**: do not save any important work in this Jupyter environment.
+The docker container doesn't preserve its state.
+Once you restart it, all changes will be lost.
+Download everything you want to keep to you local computer.

 If you have any questions, feel free to contact me via LinkedIn or Github.